khicago/irr/README.md

 # irr

-irr is an error library, which supports warping, stack-tracing, and traversing
+irr is an error library that supports error wrapping, stack tracing, and error chain traversal.

+## TODO